UK Mentorship

 Senior Lecturer – Oxford Brookes University

 I am Senior Lecturer and Subject Coordinator for the MA Publishing (via distance learning) at Oxford Brookes University.
-My PhD thesis (funded by the Scottish Graduate School of Arts and Humanities) is entitled The Shelf-Life of Books: An Exploration of the Lifecycle and Longevity of Books in the UK in the 21st Century.
-My research interests include bookselling, publishing, product development, consumerism, book history, book culture, creative industries, digital publishing, digital book history, and digital humanities.
+My PhD thesis (funded by the Scottish Graduate School of Arts and Humanities) is entitles The Shelf-Life of Books: An Exploration of the Lifecycle and Longevity of Books in the UK in the 21st Century.
+My research interests include bookselling, publishing, product development, consumerism, book history, book culture, reative industries, digital publishing, digital book history, and digital humanities.
 If you would like any information about the undergraduate or postgraduate degree courses feel free to ask.

 My professional career spans publishing, bookselling, and digital consultancy.
-As Publishing Innovation Manager at Blackwell I completed a Knowledge Transfer Partnership developing and launching the UK’s first custom textbook service to incorporate chapters from multiple copyright holders.
+As Publishing Innovation Manager at Blackwell I completed a Knowledge Transfer Patnership developing and launching the UK’s first custom textbook service to incorporate chapters from multiple copyright holders.
 Prior to this I worked in International Sales at Taylor & Francis and was Head of New Business at Perini Networks.

-Within my role at Brookes I support students and recent graduates in all aspects of job hunting and career development.
+Within my role at Brookes, I support students and recent graduates in all aspects of job hunting and career development.